 - Cephalometric x-ray which is a picture of your skull in profile.
 We use measurements to check the position of your upper and lower jawbones, the relationship between your upper and lower jawbones, the angle of your jawbones and the position of your teeth in relationship to your jawbone structure and skull;

-- Study models are impressions of your teeth, which basically enable Dr. Tocchio to see your teeth outside of your mouth to check your bite; and
+- Study models are impressions of your teeth, which basically enable Dr. Singh to see your teeth outside of your mouth to check your bite; and

-- Photographs with a digital camera will be taken of your face and teeth from different angles and will help Dr. Tocchio assess your facial balance.
+- Photographs with a digital camera will be taken of your face and teeth from different angles and will help Dr. Singh assess your facial balance.

-Diagnostic records are important for Dr. Tocchio in the process of determining a custom treatment plan just for you.
+Diagnostic records are important for Dr. Singh in the process of determining a custom treatment plan just for you.

 Please plan for your diagnostic records appointment to take approximately forty-five minutes.